How to Deduct Moving Expenses From Your Taxes

 The move must be related to the start of work

-The move must be related both in time and in location to where you start working.
-In simple terms, being related to time refers to your move being within one year of the date that you started work at a new physical place.
-This does not mean that you must go to decide to work before you move.
+The move must be related in time and location to where you start working.
+In simple terms, being related to time refers to your move within one year of starting work at a new physical place.
+This does not mean that you must decide to work before you move.

-Note: You will likely not be allowed to deduct moving expenses if you did not move within the one-year period that you started work at a new location without good reason.
-In simple terms, for being related to the location, your new job must be closer to your new house than your old house was from your old place of employment.
+Note: You will likely not be allowed to deduct moving expenses if you did not move within the one year that you started work at a new location without good reason.
+In simple terms, to be related to the location, your new job must be closer to your new house than your old house was to your old place of employment.
 There is still a chance that you can deduct moving expenses if there is a particular reason dealing with the employer or if your commute is shorter or less expensive from your new home to your place of employment.

 One quick note, home is a primary residence.
 It can be virtually anything, including a houseboat, trailer, apartment, house, etc. Summer homes or homes owned by someone else are not eligible for moving expense deductions.